vrsivananda/CS205_FinalProject/stock_predict/predict/README.md

    ./prediction_setup.sh
    ````

-5. Update the `~/.profile` to change the paths, using `vim ~/.profile`, according to the instructions below:
+5. Update the `~/.profile` file to change the paths, using `vim ~/.profile`, according to the instructions below:

 Add the following paths:

 `export PATH="/usr/sbin:/usr/bin:/sbin:/bin"`

 `export PATH="$PATH:/usr/local/spark/bin"`

 Note: may need to remove the PATH for `/home/ubuntu/.local/bin`